urban legends on college campuses

 There are several versions of this story.
 The gist of the legend is that a famous psychic predicts on a television show that a serial killer will strike on a college campus on Halloween killing several students.
 The details of this myth vary from campus to campus.
-Some versions say the popular TV show is The Oprah Winfrey Show; others say the psychic is said to have been on the Late Show with David Letterman, etc. Many reports of this myth have the killer dressed as Little Bo Peep or donning a Scream mask.
+Many reports of this myth have the killer dressed as Little Bo Peep or donning a Scream mask.
 Several versions have the mass murder taking place on a Big 10 campus that starts with the letter 'M' or 'W' and near a pond/lake/river, railroad track, or cemetery.
 These details have caused this urban legend to run rampant at the University of Michigan, Michigan State University, the University of Minnesota, and the University of Wisconsin.

 While this urban legend has been spread around college campuses for many years, no school has ever reported a Halloween slaying on campus grounds.